 “Most companies are terrible at preserving their games, and piracy and other means have salvaged or saved many games,” said a developer who specializes in preserving game history, who asked to remain anonymous to avoid disrupting any potential business deals with Nintendo.
 “Based on this breach, Nintendo is much better than most at archiving.
 But that's why invasive data theft of this magnitude, while an anomaly, shouldn't be encouraged.”

 Nintendo has a long history of responding to its most intense fans with legal threats, and has been one of the most active and aggressive video game companies in having ROMs (digital copies of old games) removed from the Internet, even if there’s no way to legally purchase those games anymore.
-Similar to the rest of the industry, it also shuts down services that purge crucial parts of gaming history, preventing future players from ever gaining access.
+Similar to the rest of the industry, it also shuts down services that with crucial parts of gaming history, preventing future players from ever gaining access.

 The reaction from the preservationist community has been, weirdly, a lot of silence.